 We took an important and long overdue step in 2020, in acknowledging and apologizing for our historic appropriation of Native American culture and design.
 While Minnetonka has evolved far beyond our original product set, moccasins are still a core part of our brand and how many people know us.
 With that comes a great responsibility to acknowledge the Native influence on our products, expand our support of the Native community, and evolve the way we run our business.
 To read more about our commitment to supporting the Native community, please click here.

-Nearly 75 years after our founding, Minnetonka remains a proudly independent, fourth-generation family-run business.
-On any given day, you can still find three generations of the Miller family hard at work — including Marshall, who is 89 and still actively involved!
+75 years after our founding, Minnetonka remains a proudly independent, fourth-generation family-run business.
+On any given day, you can still find three generations of the Miller family hard at work — including Marshall, who's in his 90s and still actively involved!
 We continue to be grateful for and humbled by the loyalty of our customers, old and new.
 Looking ahead, we are committed to preserving the high standards and handcraftsmanship of our products.
 Our overarching goal today is to keep the goodness going, so we can create more joy for generations to come.